UML Collaboration Diagrams, Free Examples and Software Download

-Use a collaboration diagram (collaboration diagram: An interaction diagram that shows, for one system event described by one use case, how a group of objects collaborate with one another.) to show relationships among object roles such as the set of messages exchanged among the objects to achieve an operation or result.
+Use a collaboration diagram (collaboration diagram: An interaction diagram that shows, for one system event described by one use case, how a group of objects collaborates with each other.) to show relationships among object roles such as the set of messages exchanged among the objects to achieve an operation or result.

 UML Collaboration diagrams (interaction diagrams) illustrate the relationship and interaction between software objects.
-They require use cases, system operation contracts, and domain model to already exist.
-The collaboration diagram illustrates messages being sent between classes and objects (instances).
-A diagram is created for each system operation that relates to the current development cycle (iteration).
+They require use cases, system operation contracts, and domain models to exist already.
+The collaboration diagram demonstrates the transmission of messages between classes and objects (instances).
+It is created for each system operation that relates to the current development cycle (iteration).

 Each system operation initiates a collaboration diagram.
 Therefore, there is a collaboration diagram for every system operation.
-Edraw is ideal for software designers and software developers who need to draw UML activity diagrams
+Edraw Max is ideal for software designers and software developers who need to draw UML activity diagrams.

 UML Collaboration Diagram Symbols

-Edraw is an ideal software to draw UML collaboration diagrams.
+Edraw Max is an ideal software to draw UML collaboration diagrams.

 Examples of UML Collaboration Diagram

 An UML collaboration diagram example diagram for purchasing a bus ticket.

 Another example of UML collaboration showing the structure of ATM program.